tdspora/syngen/README.md

 `pip install syngen`

 The training and inference processes are separated with two cli entry points.
-The training one receives paths to the original table, metadata json file or table name and used hyperparameters.
-To start training with the sensible defaults run
+The training one receives paths to the original table, metadata json file or table name and used hyperparameters.<br>

+To start training with the sensible defaults run:

 `train --source PATH_TO_ORIGINAL_CSV --table_name TABLE_NAME`